 - As part of working together, HCT expect the relevant authorities and organisations to act on our concerns.
 If ever we have concern that this has not been done satisfactorily, we will escalate the matter further.

-Whilst HCT trustees are ultimately responsible for safeguarding arrangements, with the support of the executive leadership team (ELT), we have also identified specific staff to embed this policy and procedures (see Appendix 2):
+Whilst HCT trustees are ultimately responsible for safeguarding arrangements, with the support of the leadership team (LT), we have also identified specific staff to embed this policy and procedures (see Appendix 2):

 - A safeguarding manager who takes a lead responsibility for safeguarding implementation assisted by the other heads of department